Kazan: Soviet period

 In 1917, Kazan became one of the revolution centers.
-In 1918, Kazan was the capital of the Idel-Ural State, which was suppressed by the Bolshevist government.
+In 1918, Kazan was the capital of the Idel-Ural State, which was suppressed by the Bolshevik government.
 In the Kazan Operation of August 1918, it was briefly occupied by Czechoslovak Legions.
-In 1920, Kazan became the center of Tatar Autonomous Soviet Socialist Republic.
+In 1920, Kazan became the center of the Tatar Autonomous Soviet Socialist Republic.
+After the Treaty of Rapallo (1922) until 1933, the German and the Russian army together operated the Kama tank school in Kazan.

-After the Treaty of Rapallo (1922) until 1933, the German and the Russian army operated together the Kama tank school in Kazan.
+Those who died in prison or were executed were buried in the Arkhangelskoe cemetery.
+In 1998 an elaborate memorial complex was created in their memory.

 During World War II, many industrial plants and factories to the west were relocated in Kazan, making the city a center of the military industry, producing tanks and planes.
 After the war Kazan consolidated as an industrial and scientific center.
 In 1979, the city's population reached one million.

 Modern period

 In the late 1980s and in the 1990s, after the dissolution of the Soviet Union, Kazan again became the center of Tatar culture and identity, and separatist tendencies intensified.
 With the return of capitalism, Kazan became one of the most important centers of the Russian Federation.
 The city went from 10th to 8th position in population ranking of Russian cities.
 In the early 2000s, the city earned the right to host both the 2013 Summer Universiade and 2018 FIFA World Cup.